Canada East: Politics

 The Province of Canada, formed in 1840, was governed by the Parliament of the Province of Canada, elected in a mixture of multi-member districts and single-member districts, using block voting and first past the post respectively.

 Name

 From 1841 to 1843, the terms Canada East and Canada West were used.
 The former names of the two colonies, Lower Canada and Upper Canada, had no constitutional status.

 From April 25, 1849, the Canadian Parliament enacted an interpretation act, which once again gave legal meaning to the terms Lower Canada and Upper Canada:

 1866 Fenian raids

 Fenian raids along the Canada–United States border south and east of Montreal were successfully repulsed, by both local militia and British regulars.
-The Fenians hoped to stir up a rebellion, and the British government did not want a repeat of the rebellion of 1837 and 1838, for fear of losing more colonies to the United States and the material damage and loss of life such would entail.
+The Fenians hoped to stir up a rebellion, and the British government did not want a repeat of the Rebellions of 1837–1838, for fear of losing more colonies to the United States and the material damage and loss of life such would entail.